Montie Rissell: Murders

 On August 4, 1976, Rissell saw 26-year-old Aura Marina Gabor, a sex worker living in the same apartment complex as Rissell on the 400 block of North Armistead Street in Alexandria.
 Rissell claimed he grew angry with her after she "allowed" him to have sex with her and she made it seem like she enjoyed it, so he drowned her in a nearby ravine.

 The second murder occurred in March 1977, when Rissell raped and stabbed 22-year-old McDonald's manager trainee, Ursula Miltenberger, near the Hamlet Apartments.
 Her body was found March 6 in a wooded area in Fairfax County.

 The third murder victim was 27-year-old Gladys Ross Bradley, a post office clerk and resident of Hamlet Apartments.
 Sometime in April 1977, Rissell waited outside her house with a steak knife from his mother's kitchen.
 He raped her twice, then dragged her by her feet to a nearby creek, where he then drowned her.
 Her body was found April 29, 1977.

 The fourth murder victim was 34-year-old Aletha Byrd, a personnel counselor at the Woodward & Lothrop department store at Tysons Corner Center.
 Aletha had been missing from her home since April 10, 1977.
 She was found dead with multiple stab wounds on May 17 in a wooded area.

 The fifth and final victim was 24-year-old Jeanette McClelland, a graphics design proofreader at Bru-El Graphics and also a resident of Hamlet Apartments.
 She was found raped and stabbed 100 times in a culvert near Shirley Highway on May 5, 1977.
 On May 18, police (who had Rissell under surveillance due to his being a suspect) searched Rissell's car and found Byrd's wallet, keys, and comb.
 Police later confirmed that Rissell's fingerprints were found on Miltenberger's car.
 Rissell confessed to killing all five women.

 Rissell was charged with abducting, raping and murdering the five women.
 However, because he pleaded guilty to the murder charges, the abduction and rape charges were dropped.
 Rissell was sentenced to five consecutive life sentences on October 11, 1977.
 He was 18 years old at the time of his sentencing.

 Prison

 While in prison, Rissell wrote a 461-page handwritten manuscript detailing his murders.

+In June 1989, Rissell was among the largest group of community college graduates in the Virginia Penal System, along with 11 other inmates.
+They graduated with an associate degree in Arts & Sciences from Southside Virginia Community College.

 Rissell became eligible for parole in 1995, which was heavily protested by the victims' family members and the community.
 Since then, Rissell has been granted an annual parole hearing each November; he has been denied parole each time.

-Rissell is incarcerated at Beaumont Correctional Center in Virginia currently.
+As of 2026, Rissell is incarcerated at Lawrenceville Correctional Center.